Y'all: South Africa

 In South Africa, y'all appears across all varieties of South African Indian English.
 Its lexical similarity to the y'all of the United States may be coincidental.

 Rest of the world

-Y'all appears in other dialects of English, including Maori English in New Zealand, and dialects of St. Helena, Tristan da Cunha, and Newfoundland and Labrador.
+Y'all appears in other dialects of English, including Maori English in New Zealand, Sri Lankan English and dialects of St. Helena, Tristan da Cunha, and Newfoundland and Labrador.